anapenedos/PhosQuest/documentation/user_data_analysis.md

 These steps are handled by 6 inter-linked functions that have been divided into different data handling categories.

 ### <u>*User data*</u>:
 Data takes the form of a table comprising one identifier column (mixed text & numerical fields) and six integer/float columns for a total of seven categories, with the number of records varying from 1000's to 10000's of rows.
-The script is written to handle a table of these dimensions, however some flexibility is afforded the user.
+The script is written to handle a table of these dimensions, however some flexibility is afforded to the user.
 See function: **`user_data_check()`**.

 ### <u>*Functions*</u>: